jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### Lab

-The objectives of this lab is to use the shell commands we learned in this chapter and understand their proper usage and form.
-The outcome will your ability to successfully use the Linux Shell for navigation, file creation, and file modification.
+The objectives of this lab are to use the shell commands we learned in this chapter and understand their proper usage and form.
+The outcome will help your ability to successfully use the Linux Shell for navigation, file creation, and file modification.
 Resist the temptation to use the GUI file manager and a web browser.
 All actions will be done through the shell unless noted.

 **Note:** All work should be done on either Ubuntu desktop or Fedora desktop unless noted and using the Terminal.